-The Department of Economics at Western Michigan University plays a major role in enhancing basic economic understanding on campus in economics programs and through its inclusion in the curricula of other programs such as business, engineering and general education.
+The Department of Economics at Western Michigan University plays a major role in enhancing basic economic understanding on campus in economics programs and through the inclusion of curricula for other programs such as business, engineering and general education.

-At the undergraduate level, the department offers both a major and minor that equip students for employment or for further professional study.
+At the undergraduate level, the department offers several majors and a minor that equip students for employment or further professional study.

-At the graduate level, the Master of Arts and Doctor of Philosophy degrees prepare students for careers as professional economists in both academic and nonacademic settings.
+At the graduate level, the Master of Arts degree prepares students for careers as professional economists in both academic and nonacademic settings.

 Information on WES Economics courses can be found here

 We congratulate Dr. Vinod Thomas (MA 1971) on his recently published "Risk and Resilience in the Era of Climate Change" (2023, Palgrave Macmillan).
 Vinod, former Senior VIP of Independent Evaluation at the World Bank and Director General of Independent Evaluation at the Asian Development Bank, is a board member of the International Evaluation Academy and a distinguished fellow at the Asian Institute of Management.
 For a full list of Vinod's publications, see his website